RetroPie/RetroPie-Docs/docs/Supported-Emulators.md

-Currently, the following list of emulators can be installed with the RetroPie setup script:
+Currently, emulators for the following systems can be installed with the RetroPie setup script:

 * Amiga (UAE4All)
 * Atari 2600